 Prior to Andrew’s role as CEO, he was the National Managing Partner of Audit, Assurance & Risk Consulting.
 In this role, he had oversight of the firm’s audit and risk consulting practices and represented the firm at the Parliamentary Joint Committee on Corporations and Financial Services inquiry into the Regulation of Auditing in Australia.

 After growing up in Canberra and attending ANU, Andrew joined KPMG’s audit practice in 1990.
-During his time with the firm, Andrew worked for 3 years serving HSBC in our Hong Kong practice during the 1990s and served Citigroup in our New York office in 2008 and 2009.
-He has led some of the largest client relationships in Australia, including ANZ, IAG, Qantas, Sydney Airport, Perpetual Limited, Link Market Services and the Reserve Bank of Australia.
+During his time with the firm, Andrew worked for 3 years serving HSBC in the Hong Kong practice during the 1990s and served Citigroup in the New York office in 2008 and 2009.
+He has led some of KPMG’s largest client relationships in Australia, including ANZ, IAG, Qantas, Sydney Airport, Perpetual Limited, Link Market Services and the Reserve Bank of Australia.